London’s first Community Land Trust providing genuinely affordable homes in London and keeping them affordable in perpetuity.

 The sale price of each CLT home is directly linked to median incomes in Tower Hamlets, not their market value.
 This resulted in £130,000 for a 1 bedroom flat, £182,000 for a 2 bed and £235,000 for a 3 bed.
 This is around one third of their market value.

 The CLT residents can sell the property on to another household identified by the CLT at any point, but only at a price linked directly to local incomes.
-This arrangement means that residents buying with up-front discount receive a diminished financial return when they sell.
-It removes speculation from the market and keeps all 23 homes permanently affordable by local people.
+This arrangement means that residents buying with an initial discount receive a diminished financial return when they sell.
+It removes housing market speculation from the house price and keeps all 23 homes permanently affordable by local people.

 The first CLT residents moved in 2017.
 An independent CLT panel selected the home-owners, taking account of housing need, local connection and ability to secure a mortgage, as set out in the CLT’s allocation policy.
 Each household raises their own mortgage, and buys the home fully (at a discount to market value).